francisco-cocozza/my_app/README.md

 - This is a new feature: abcd
 - Another feature: efgh
-- new feature from PR!
+- new feature from PR! a change to feature X